theluqmn/dispatches/README.md

 # Dispatches

-My personal dispatch - its a blog but cooler.
+[Luqman](https://theluqmn.com)'s personal dispatch - its a blog but cooler.

 ## About